Ezequiel Duran Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Ezequiel Duran (.333 slugging percentage in past 10 games, including zero homers), battle starting pitcher Tylor Megill and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+The Texas Rangers, including Ezequiel Duran (.387 slugging percentage in past 10 games, including no home run), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Twins.
+In his previous game he had a one-hit performance (1-for-4) against the Mets.

 Ezequiel Duran Game Info & Props vs. the Mets